Paid My Dues: Critical reception

 Jose F. Promis writing for AllMusic called the song "the soulful, bombastic rocker".
 Sal Cinquemani from Slant Magazine wrote that "her tenacious attitude on songs like 'Paid My Dues' carve a unique niche for the singer."
 Aidin Vaziri wrote for Rolling Stone that the song is "grating" and one of Freak of Natures "moments of sheer overkill".

 Music video

 Directed by Liz Friedlander, the music video for "Paid My Dues" was shot in Los Angeles, California.
-In the beginning, Anastacia is speaking while being in a virtual mirror.
-Then you can see Anastacia in a room where she is packing her suitcases.
-Following this, you see her while she is trying to make her a way but there are many people she must across.
-Then she is in some kind of a disco, where she successfully tries again to find her way through people, this time to a stage.

-When she finally arrives there, she goes through a mirror and is "teleported" to a stage, where she sings the song.
-In the end she pulls out the electricity cable.
+In the beginning, Anastacia is speaking virtually inside multiple large monitors.
+Afterwards she is seen in her room packing her suitcases.
+Following this, she is trying to make her way through various men in a small room.
+Then she is in a disco, where she successfully finds her way through people dancing, this time to enter the stage through another monitor, eventually performing her song.
+In the end she pulls out the electricity cable, powering off the large monitors seen in the beginning.